algogz/questions/q/acloud-saa-test3.md

 ### Question 38:

+Your company requires that all the data on your EBS-backed EC2 volumes be encrypted.
+How would you go about doing this?

 - A. You cannot enable EBS encryption on a specific volume.
 - B. AWS allows you to encrypt an EBS volume at the time of creation.